This document describes various considerations to keep in mind as you're building an Iterable integration.

-Example use case: When a customer makes a purchase, Shopify can call this endpoint, which can trigger a workflow.
+Example use case: When a customer makes a purchase, Shopify can call this endpoint, which can trigger a journey.
 For example, it might trigger a "Thank you for your purchase!" message that includes discounts for other items.

 Various template creation/updating endpoints:

 Many of our more sophisticated and/or enterprise customers use platforms that streamline the creation of message templates, often across teams.
 These platforms sometimes provide a way to export templates to Iterable, which is done by calling this API.

 Example use case: A marketing team might use Taxi for Email to create and approve a new seasonal email template.
 Then, they export this template into their Iterable project and use it for a blast campaign about their new fall clothing line.

 locale, if needed) to make future updates to the same

 Webhooks provide a way to send data from Iterable to other systems.
 There are two kinds of webhooks: journey webhooks (called from journey tiles), and system webhooks (triggered for each occurrence of selected system events).

 Iterable doesn't provide webhook rate limits.
 However, you can set rate limits for message types and campaigns, which can in turn help limit the rate for some kinds of system webhooks.
 To learn more about rate limits, read these release notes.

 Iterable creates system events automatically, at various points: when a user opens a message or clicks a link that it contains, when a message isn't sent to an intended recipient (a send skip), etc. System webhooks send this data to an external endpoint of your choosing, in real time.